Skip to main content

 git clone https://github.com/eulerto/wal2json.git && cd wal2json

-# Enter the devtoolset environment of the scl
+# Enter the scl's devtoolset environment

 scl enable devtoolset-7 bash